Department of Entomology

 Current Revisions from Faculty Retreat, January 2015

-ATTENTION: The call for applications for Fall Semester 2018 is now open, see email announcement from Dr. Teel.
-Applications are due by close of business Wednesday, May 9, 2018.
+ATTENTION: The call for applications for Spring Semester 2020 is now open, see email announcement sent by Rebecca Hapes from Dr. Coates.
+Applications are due by close of business Friday, December 6, 2019.

 Purpose: The goal of this program is to offer qualified graduate students in good standing with the Department of Entomology with opportunities to obtain education, training, mentoring, and experience in college level teaching, while simultaneously providing students in our classes with the best possible educational experience.
 Graduate students with career interests in college-level teaching are encouraged to participate in opportunities offered by the Graduate Teaching Academy (gta.tamu.edu), part of the TAMU Center for Teaching Excellence (cte.tamu.edu) to leverage their experience as a teaching assistant and gain valuable preparation for employment for faculty positions with teaching appointments.